 If our common shares are neither listed for trading on a United States national or regional securities exchange nor approved for trading on The Nasdaq National Market, Nasdaq SmallCap Market or any other established United State system of automated dissemination or quotations of securities prices, it would be deemed a "fundamental change" under the indenture governing the new notes, giving the holders thereof the right to require us to repurchase such notes.
-Our failure to repurchase the new notes would constitute an event of default under the terms of our other debt.
+Our failure to repurchase the new notes would constitute an event of default under the new notes indenture, which might constitute an event of default under the terms of our other debt.